Bosnia and Herzegovina: Debate and EUFOR ALTHEA Reauthorisation*

-Tomorrow morning (7 November), the Security Council will hold its semi-annual debate on Bosnia and Herzegovina (BiH), featuring a briefing by Valentin Inzko, the High Representative for BiH, on his office’s latest report (S/2017/922).
-The Council is also expected to adopt a resolution renewing the authorisation of the EU-led multinational stabilisation force (EUFOR ALTHEA) for an additional year.
+Tomorrow (3 November), the Security Council will hold its semi-annual debate on Bosnia and Herzegovina (BiH).
+Council members are also expected to vote on a draft resolution renewing the authorisation of the EU-led multinational stabilisation force (EUFOR ALTHEA) for an additional year.
 Several regional states may participate under rule 37 of the Council’s provisional rules of procedure.

 There were sharp divisions between Council members regarding the briefer for tomorrow’s debate and the content of the draft text in blue.
 These centred on China’s and Russia’s objection to the appointment process of the High Representative for BiH earlier this year.
 (For background, see our 21 July What’s in Blue story.)
 It seems that these members had opposed having Christian Schmidt replace former High Representative Valentin Inzko on 1 August, did not want him to brief at tomorrow’s debate, and demanded that the draft resolution reauthorising EUFOR ALTHEA not reference the High Representative and his office.
 In an apparent compromise, the draft text in blue reauthorises EUFOR ALTHEA’s provisions, as outlined most recently in resolution 2549 of 5 November 2020, without referencing the High Representative and the Office of the High Representative (OHR).
 At the time of writing, there was no briefer expected at tomorrow’s debate.